quaexolith/rust_programming_a_guessing_game/README.md

 arm’s pattern.
 Rust takes the value given to match and looks through each arm’s pattern in turn.

+Using an `_` underscore in a match arm is a catchall value.

 ## Integers
 Integers are of type `i32`, a 32-bit integer, unless otherwise specified.